-When it comes to the condiments for traditional Japanese buckwheat noodles “Nihon Soba (日本そば)“, in addition to “Shichimi Togarashi (七味唐辛子)“, I love to add grated Japanese horseradish “Wasabi (わさび)” to the cup of Soba.
+When it comes to the condiment for traditional Japanese buckwheat noodles, Soba or Nihon Soba, in addition to Shichimi Togarashi, I love to add grated Japanese horseradish Wasabi (わさび) to the cup of Soba.

-Actually, Karashi is an essential condiment for Niigata’s specialty “Hegi Soba (へぎそば)“, and if you have a chance to go to a famous Hegi Soba restaurant in Niigata “Kojimaya (小嶋屋)”, instead of Wasabi, Karashi will come with Hegi Soba noodles.
+Karashi is an essential condiment for Niigata’s specialty, Hegi Soba; If you have a chance to dine at the famous Hegi Soba restaurant Kojimaya (小嶋屋), Karashi will come, in place of Wasabi, with their Hegi Soba noodles.

 But in the first place, do you know how Karashi differs from Wasabi?
 For those who don’t know much about these traditional Japanese condiments, this article will give an overview for comparison.